 NYCEDC will accept questions on a rolling basis and an updated question and answer document will posted by 6pm EST every Wednesday as long as the competition is open.
 Questions may be submitted via email to [email protected].

-Participants must submit digital copies of their proposals in PDF format via email to [email protected] by 6 pm on October 28, 2020 for the second cycle, and at 6pm of the submission date of each two-week cycle.
+Participants must submit digital copies of their proposals in PDF format via email to [email protected] by 6pm on the submission date of each two-week cycle.
 If attachments are too large to transmit via email, please include a file transfer download link in your email to transmit your files.

 Following NYCEDC’s review of proposals, it will directly contact respondents it is interested in further assessing.

 Images: Matt Monath Photography